anielsen108/Monologues-Detailed/monologues/jason-self-justification.md

 Consult the [Vocal Energy guide](../vocal-energy/README.md) for the full spectrum and adjustment recipes.

-### Crimson Command — Fiery civic authority and battle-ready proclamations.
+### Navy Discipline — Military cadence and stoic command.
-Use the [Crimson Command](../vocal-energy/crimson-command.md) setup for these cues:
+Use the [Navy Discipline](../vocal-energy/navy-discipline.md) setup for these cues:

 - `Cold ultimatum`
 - `Final accusation`

-### Ember Rally — Propulsive surges, urgent lifts, and crowd-stirring momentum.
+### Saffron Mischief — Trickster pranks and irreverent delight.
-Use the [Ember Rally](../vocal-energy/ember-rally.md) setup for these cues:
+Use the [Saffron Mischief](../vocal-energy/saffron-mischief.md) setup for these cues:

 - `Condescending promise, bright smile`
 - `Self-congratulation`

-### Silver Resolve — Measured logic, ceremonial control, and forensic argument.
+### Platinum Detachment — Urbane analysis and cool remove.
-Use the [Silver Resolve](../vocal-energy/silver-resolve.md) setup for these cues:
+Use the [Platinum Detachment](../vocal-energy/platinum-detachment.md) setup for these cues:

 - `Calm cadence, hands open`
 - `Persuasive warmth, low vibrato`